Omar-Alaa-Elzanaty/Datastructure/README.md

 # Datastructure
-## implementation for Stack / Queue / Linkedlist / Tree / BST
+## Refernce for implementation for Stack / Queue / Linkedlist / Tree / BST